 Timothy Peterson, MD

-Dr. Tim Peterson is a Board-Certified Family Physician who joined Center for Psychiatric Care in 2007.
-He has 18 months of psychiatric residency fellowship training and he is currently completing his American Society of Addiction Medicine certification.
+Dr. Tim Peterson is a Board-Certified Family Medicine and Addiction Medicine Physician who joined Center for Psychiatric Care in 2007.
 Dr. Peterson graduated from the University of Manitoba School of Medicine and also completed his family medicine residency there.
 His psychiatry residency was completed at the University of North Dakota.
 Prior to joining CPC, Dr. Peterson worked as a family physician in Grand Forks.
 He has a special interest in seeing patients with addiction disorders.
-Dr. Peterson sees patients in Grand Forks and Bemidji.
-He is currently accepting new patients.
+Dr. Peterson is currently accepting new patients.